VectorInstitute/ProjectLongCovid-NER/README.md

 # project-LongCOVID
-This repository is for the paper "Towards Providing Clinical Insights on Long Covid from Twitter Data" at the 6th International Workshop on
+# Towards Providing Clinical Insights on Long Covid from Twitter Data
-Health Intellogence at the AAAI 2022 Conference.

 From the outset of the COVID-19 pandemic social media has provided a platform for sharing and discussing experiences in